 As chain driven cams accumulate mileage, chain stretch and gear wear introduce slop into the system.
 Most chains will go up to 100,000 miles or more, but not always.
 As a rule, when there is more than about half an inch of play between the gears on a V6 or V8, it is time for a new chain and gear set (always refer to the vehicle manufacturer's specifications for maximum acceptable chain play).
-Most engine rebuilders will replace the timing chain and gear set when overhauling an engine anyway rather than take a chance on reusing worn components.
+Don't reuse a high mileage timing chain if you are rebuilding an engine.
+Replace it with a new chain and gear set.

 Another problem that can sometimes occur is failure of OEM aluminum cam gears with nylon gear teeth.
 Molded nylon teeth are used by some OEMs to reduce noise.
 In spite of improvements that have been made in improving the durability of such sprockets, most engine rebuilders are leery of them because of their past reputation for early failure.
 Overheating can cause the nylon to become brittle and crack loose from the gear.
 The debris usually ends up in the oil pan where it may clog the oil pump pickup screen and starve the engine for oil.
-That is why most engine rebuilders prefer to replace these type of sprockets with more durable cast iron cam sprockets.
+Replace the old plastic timing gear with a more durable iron or steel gear.